SymfonyCasts/design-patterns/sfcasts/pub-sub-di.md

 > [NOTE] Fight is starting againstAI: Mage.

-The only thing I did is miss my space after "against" so it looks nicer.
+The only thing I missed is the space after "against" so it looks nicer.
 I'll fix that really quick.

 ## Allowing Listeners to Control Behavior